 Create onboarding concept & plan

-Companies are fortunately paying more and more attention to the onboarding of new employees.
-The shift to a hybrid world of work with more and more flexibility in the choice of work location or working hours creates additional challenges for onboarding.
-An onboarding concept is a helpful tool to ensure a structured process for the induction of new employees in the company.
-Here you will learn what is important and get tips on how to create a concept and plan.
+Fortunately, companies are paying more and more attention to the onboarding of new employees.
+The shift towards a hybrid working environment with more and more flexibility in the choice of work location or working hours is creating additional challenges for onboarding.
+An onboarding concept is a helpful tool for ensuring a structured process when inducting new employees into the company.
+Here you can find out what is important and get tips on creating a concept and plan.

-Both an onboarding concept and an onboarding plan serve as a guide in implementing a structured onboarding process.
+Both an onboarding concept and an onboarding plan serve as guidelines for implementing a structured onboarding process.
 The difference between the two lies in their level of detail.
 While the onboarding concept defines the strategic direction of onboarding, the onboarding plan is derived directly from the concept, but is geared towards practical implementation.

 Onboarding concept

-To act as a guide, the finalised onboarding concept must include answers to the most important general questions.
+To act as a guide, the finished onboarding concept must contain answers to the most important general questions.
 These include, for example:

-- What is the goal of onboarding in the company?
+- What is the aim of onboarding in the company?

 - How comprehensive should onboarding be?

-- How much time should onboarding take and over what duration?
+- How much time should onboarding take and how long should it last?

 - Where (with which person or in which department) do which responsibilities lie?

-- How is information made available to new employees?
+- How is information provided for new employees?

-- In what form will knowledge about the company, about internal processes and about tools used in the company be imparted?
+- In what form will knowledge about the company, internal processes and tools used in the company be communicated?

-- In which phase do which documents have to be provided by or for new colleagues?
+- At what stage do which documents need to be provided by or for new colleagues?

 - How often and in what format should feedback be given?

-- Should employees be equipped in the office / home office / remote work?
+- Should employees in the office / home office / remote work be equipped?

 Onboarding plan

-The tasks are then supplemented with time details so that it is clear in which phase of onboarding the respective tasks are to be completed and when.
-The result is a detailed timetable for the first days and weeks in the new company.
+The tasks are then supplemented with times, so that it is clear in which phase of onboarding the respective tasks are to be completed.
+The result is a detailed schedule for the first days and weeks in the new company.

-An onboarding checklist is the optimal supplement to the onboarding plan.
+An onboarding checklist is the perfect addition to the onboarding plan.
 The checklist clearly lists all tasks to be completed.
-These can simply be ticked off as soon as they are completed.
-This way, you always have an overview of the current status of the onboarding.
+These can be easily ticked off as soon as they are completed.
+This way you always have an overview of the current status of onboarding.

-In order to digitally map the onboarding plan, there are a variety of software solutions available today that support the digitalisation of onboarding.
-These include, for example:
+In order to digitally map the onboarding plan, there are now a variety of software solutions that support the digitalization of onboarding.
+These include, for example

 - Personio